Effective Study Habits for Successful Examinations

 5. Take Care of Your Body

 Physical health greatly impacts mental performance.
 Get enough sleep, eat nutritious meals, and exercise regularly.
-Avoid excessive caffeine and remember to hydrate—your brain needs water to function efficiently.
+Avoid excessive caffeine, and remember to hydrate.
+Your brain needs water to function efficiently.
+Prioritizing your physical well-being can significantly improve your study outcomes.

 6. Practice with Past Papers

-Practicing previous exams helps familiarize you with the format, identify common question types, and improve your time management skills.
+Practicing previous exams helps you familiarize yourself with the format, identify common question types, and improve your time management skills.
 It also builds your confidence as you see your progress over time.
+Use these papers to gauge what areas need more attention.

 7. Review and Revise Regularly